apache/inlong-website/docs/en-us/modules/manager/quick_start.md

 ---

 # 1. Environmental preparation

-Before starting the installation, please download and install the following software yourself:

-- Install and configure JDK (1.8+), Maven (3.3+);

-- Install and start ZooKeeper 3.5+;

-- Install and start Hadoop 2.10.x and Hive 2.3.x;

 - Install and start MySQL 5.7+, copy the `doc/sql/apache_inlong_manager.sql` file in the inlong-manager module to the server where the MySQL database is located (for example, copy to `/data/` directory), load this file through the following command to complete the initialization of the table structure and basic data: